Cody Longo: Philanthropy

 Longo worked with charities and campaigned to keep art programs in schools domestically, and to continue to help build housings that provide schooling for children around the world.
 He headed his own non-profit, LiveAlive, and was heavily involved with the Make-A-Wish Foundation and Pencils of Promise.

 Personal life and death

+Longo dated actress Cassie Scerbo from 2009 to 2010.

 Longo and his wife, Stephanie Clark, had three children aged 7, 5 and 1 years old at the time of his death.

-In 2020, Longo was arrested on a domestic assault charge, and the following year he pleaded guilty to misdemeanor assault in relation to an accusation of sexual assault on a minor.

 Longo was found dead at his home in Austin, Texas, on February 8, 2023, at the age of 34.
-A representative told The New York Times that the suspected cause was alcohol poisoning; Longo had lived with alcoholism for some years prior to his death.
+A representative told The New York Times that the suspected cause was alcohol poisoning; Longo had struggled with alcoholism for some years prior to his death.